“So I guess you hate that Mariah Carey song.”

 I didn’t spend a lot of time with my father after early childhood (that’s a topic for a different blog post…and decades of therapy); but in our interactions during my teenage years, he could come off as pretentious and cruel.
 He’d give me gifts like 1000-page sci-fi tomes by authors I’d never heard of when I’d asked for the Anne of Green Gables series.
 So I wasn’t surprised when he shamed me for asking for a pop CD.
 He scoffed at the Mariah album, belittling my musical taste and heading to the store’s jazz section saying he’d buy me some “real music” instead.

-Then — in a move I can only attribute to a higher power — he suddenly walked out of the jazz section, grabbed the Mariah CD out of my hands, and bought it without a word.
+Then — in a move I can only attribute to a higher power — he suddenly walked out of the jazz section, grabbed the Mariah CD out of my hands, and bought it without saying a word.

 I mumbled “thank you” multiple times, went home, and played the song endlessly until January.
 I watched it spin merrily in my chunky Discman, drowning out my mom’s Christmas music and family arguments as it brought me tidings of comfort and great joy.